Pages

 A lesson that can be taken away from this experiment is that when people recognize that we are trying to do something for them it has a positive impact, regardless of what we do and, based on my first anecdotal story, regardless of what caused the problem.

-Now to get back to problems, especially ones related to our family members, coworkers, … .
+Now to get back to problems.
 Herein lies a great opportunity for us to do something for others.
-Just the simple act of “doing” can have a positive effect on someone’s set of mind.
-Often we worry about doing the right thing when most often what is important is that we do something, anything.
+Just the simple act of “doing” can have a positive effect on someone’s mindset.
+Often we worry about doing the right thing when usually what is important is that we do something, anything.
 I’ve watched this happen too many times in my life, in all types of environments (work, family, politics, church …), to not recognize this as truth.

-Here is a list of items that can help you take full advantage of a problem for which you have responsibility.
+Here is a list of suggestions that can help you take full advantage of a problem for which you have responsibility.

 1. Acknowledge that the problem exists.
 This will help people recognize that when you do something you are trying to help solve the problem.
 Acknowledgement also helps trigger background thought processes that begin to work on solving the problem.